CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

 Combining flow logs and traffic analytics enables network administrators to gain comprehensive visibility, streamline troubleshooting, and make data-driven decisions for network optimization and security enhancement.

+## Lab Objectives

-This exercise includes the following tasks:
+You will be able to complete the following tasks:

-  - NSG Validation
+- Task 1: NSG Validation
-  - Network Watcher Traffic Analytics to monitor the network
+- Task 2: Network Watcher Traffic Analytics to monitor the network

-## **Task 1: NSG Validation (Optional)**
+## Task 1: NSG Validation (Optional)

 In this task, you'll access the virtual machine by configuring an inbound port rule in the network security group.